 To help give you some food for thought, we take a look at the benefits of both renting and buying properties…

 Investment: Buy in an up and coming area or improve the house itself and you could make a large profit when it comes to selling.

-Save money: Although the initial deposit may be a large sum, monthly mortgage payments are usually much less than the average rent.
+Save money: Although the initial deposit (see our full article on house deposits) may be a large sum, monthly mortgage payments are usually much less than the average rent.